LeHuman/P2P-File-Sharing/docs/Manual.md

 - `q` or `quit` or `exit`
   - Stop the interactive console, this will close the client

 Remember, to add or remove files for sharing.
-Simply delete or add them to your folder that you initially created for the client.
+Simply delete or add them to your origin folder that you initially created for the client.

+\newpage

 ## Overall Example